KamilRizatdinov/plenilune/README.md

 ## AWS deployment
 As VPS for storage and name servers we have chosen [AWS](https://aws.amazon.com).
-For configuration we used [9 lab](https://docs.google.com/document/d/1hAmDzrEOwTIx_eWcwqXWy6OnYhCoulr7meR_6rua5Pw/edit) as a reference.
+For configuration we used [9 lab of DS Course in Innopolis University](https://docs.google.com/document/d/1hAmDzrEOwTIx_eWcwqXWy6OnYhCoulr7meR_6rua5Pw/edit) as a reference.

 ### Prerequisites
 * 4 Ubuntu 18.04 Servers